top of page

 • In the UK, many people don’t earn enough to be able to repay their student loans in full (as you only repay once your earnings reach a certain threshold)

-At some point, the cost of university will outweigh the benefits.
+At some point, the cost of going to university will outweigh the benefits.
 People will start to say that for some degrees, they are better off just starting work on a lower salary as the cost of the loan will exceed the potential additional salary that comes from getting a degree.

 Is going to university worth the cost?